mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

                              chunksize = 1000, skiprows = 10000, names = reviews_data.columns)
 ```

-Next, I'll define a function to clean the review text (the same function I've used before) and a tokenizer to stem the words in the review.
+Next, I'll define a function to clean the review text and a tokenizer to stem the words in the review.
 The tokenizer will be passed to the HashingVectorizer to capture words that should be treated as the same but have different endings.

 ```python